cs6-uniwue/Variance-Viewer/documentation/development.md

 Spring
 ------
-Spring Framework is a application framwork and hereby used to create a web application for a Tomcat Server.
+Spring Framework is a application framework and hereby used to create a web application for a Tomcat Server.

 The base configuration and code for the web part of Variance-Viewer can be found in [src/main/java/de/uniwue/web/](https://github.com/cs6-uniwue/Variance-Viewer/tree/master/src/main/java/de/uniwue/web)